Gothic Revival architecture: Vernacular adaptations and the revival in Oceania

-New Zealand and Australia
+Australia

-Benjamin Mountfort, born in Britain, trained in Birmingham, and subsequently resident in Canterbury, New Zealand imported the Gothic Revival style to his adopted country and designed Gothic Revival churches in both wood and stone, notably in Christchurch.
-Frederick Thatcher designed wooden churches in the Gothic Revival style, for example Old St. Paul's, Wellington, contributing to what has been described as New Zealand's "one memorable contribution to world architecture".
-St Mary of the Angels, Wellington by Frederick de Jersey Clere is in the French Gothic style, and was the first Gothic design church built in ferro-concrete.
-The style also found favour in the southern New Zealand city of Dunedin, where the wealth brought in by the Otago Gold Rush of the 1860s allowed for substantial stone edifices to be constructed, using hard, dark breccia stone and a local white limestone, Oamaru stone, among them Maxwell Bury's University of Otago Registry Building and the Dunedin Law Courts by John Campbell.

 Australia, in particular in Melbourne and Sydney, saw the construction of large numbers of Gothic Revival buildings.
 William Wardell (1823–1899) was among the country's most prolific architects; born and trained in England, after emigrating his most notable Australian designs include St Patrick's Cathedral, Melbourne and St John's College and St Mary's Cathedral in Sydney.
 In common with many other 19th century architects, Wardell could deploy different styles at the command of his clients; Government House, Melbourne is Italianate.
 His banking house for the English, Scottish and Australian Bank in Melbourne has been described as "the Australian masterpiece of neo-Gothic".
 This claim has also been made for Edmund Blacket's MacLaurin Hall at the University of Sydney, which sits in the quadrangle complex described as "arguably the most important group of Gothic and Tudor Revival style architecture in Australia".

+New Zealand

+Benjamin Mountfort, born in Britain, trained in Birmingham, and subsequently resident in Canterbury, New Zealand imported the Gothic Revival style to his adopted country and designed Gothic Revival churches in both wood and stone, notably in the city of Christchurch.

+Frederick Thatcher designed wooden churches in the Gothic Revival style, for example Old St. Paul's, Wellington, contributing to what has been described as New Zealand's "one memorable contribution to world architecture".
+St Mary of the Angels, Wellington by Frederick de Jersey Clere is in the French Gothic style, and was the first Gothic design church built in ferro-concrete.
+Other examples in Wellington include John Sydney Swan's now-demolished Erskine College.

+The style also found favour in the southern New Zealand city of Dunedin, where the wealth brought in by the Otago gold rush of the 1860s allowed for substantial stone edifices to be constructed, using hard, dark breccia stone and a local white limestone, Oamaru stone.
+Among them were Maxwell Bury's University of Otago Registry Building and the Dunedin Law Courts by John Campbell.

+Welsh-born William Skinner designed the third and current building for St Paul's in Auckland in the Gothic Revival style.
+Known as the 'Mother Church', due to its foundation within a year of the city’s establishment in 1841, the dark Rangitoto basalt and light Oamaru limestone church was consecrated in 1895.
+Skinner also designed the kauri timber St James' Union Church in Thames in the Gothic style.

+Pacific islands

+Several examples of Gothic Revival architecture can be found among the buildings of the Pacific islands.
+Notable among these is Sacred Heart Church in Levuka, Fiji, built by Father Louyot in 1858.
+This unusual structure consists of a church and presbytery in a local version of Carpenter Gothic alongside a stone church tower.